 An environmental management system is a framework of processes, procedures, and resources that enable an organization to achieve its environmental performance objectives.

-It typically includes air, GHG, water, waste, and energy management.
+This typically includes air, GHG, water, and waste management.
 Increasingly, climate risk management is included in environmental management systems.

 There are many reasons an organization might implement an environmental management system.
 In some cases, an EMS might be required after a violation or non-conformance.
 Sometimes it's stipulated as part of a contract.
 Or, it can be part of a voluntary environmental program.

 The questions below will help you determine if an environmental management system is right for you:

 - Are you required to comply with federal, state, local, or contractual environmental regulations?

 - Is improving environmental performance a goal of your organization?

 - Are you short on time and resources to keep up with your environmental responsibilities?